EXPLAINER-Coronavirus fears hit the market hard. How much did ordinary Americans lose?

 That does not account for wealth disparity and spread of ownership of stock.
 According to an analysis of 2016 Federal Reserve data by Edward Wolff, an economics professor at New York University, 84% of stocks owned by U.S. households are owned by the wealthiest 10% of Americans.

-Here is a breakdown of stock ownership and where ordinary investor's risks lie:
+Here is a breakdown of stock ownership and how much risk ordinary investors face:

 WHY ARE AMERICANS SO EXPOSED TO THE STOCK MARKET?